Charles II Antique Silver Tankard

-A rare early English silver flat top lidded tankard in sterling silver with a scroll handle having a decorative thumb piece.
+A good early English silver lidded tankard with the flat top design of the period and a scroll handle with decorative thumb piece.
 Large size.
 To the front is a crisp hand engraved armorial capped by the crest of a lion holding a serpent and with a motto below – for the Leche family.
 There is an owl crest engraved to the lid.
 An excellent example of early hand beaten silver with lots of character.

 Contains 1450 ml.